Q-Aware-Labs/model-arena/README.md

 This project uses [`next/font`](https://nextjs.org/docs/app/building-your-application/optimizing/fonts) to automatically optimize and load [Geist](https://vercel.com/font), a new font family for Vercel.

+## Main Functionality

+This project is a prompt evaluation tool that allows users to evaluate prompts using an AI model or manually.
+Users can input prompts and receive evaluations based on predefined criteria.

+### Features

+- **AI Evaluation**: Evaluate prompts using an integrated AI model.
+- **Manual Evaluation**: Manually evaluate prompts based on user-defined criteria.
+- **Real-time Feedback**: Get instant feedback as you type your prompts.
+- **History Tracking**: Keep track of previously evaluated prompts.
+- **Customizable Criteria**: Define and customize the criteria for manual evaluations.

 ## Learn More

 To learn more about Next.js, take a look at the following resources: